Same-sex marriage in Slovenia: 2022 Constitutional Court ruling and passage of legislation

 On 16 June 2022, the Constitutional Court ruled 6–3 that the heterosexual definition of marriage was inconsistent with the Constitution of Slovenia's requirement for equal treatment.
 Discrimination against same-sex couples "cannot be justified with the traditional meaning of marriage as a union between a man and a woman", the court ruled.
 It found that article 3 of the Family Code, which defined marriage as the union of "a husband and a wife", was incompatible with the Constitution.
-The court ordered the Slovenian Parliament to bring legislation in line within six months, although the ruling took effect immediately.
-As a result, marriages between two adults of the same sex can be performed in Slovenia from that day.
+The court ordered the Slovenian Parliament to bring legislation in line within six months, although the ruling would take effect immediately after publication.
 The court wrote that the decision "does not diminish the importance of traditional marriage as a union of a man and a woman, nor does it change conditions under which persons of the opposite sex marry.
 All it means is that same-sex partners can now marry just like heterosexual partners can."
 The court also ruled that the ban on joint adoption by same-sex couples was inconsistent with the constitutional requirement for equal treatment.
-Slovenia was the first country of former Yugoslavia to legalize same-sex marriage, the first of the former communist countries (excluding East Germany), and the 18th in Europe.
-The court's decisions were published on 8 July and became effective on 9 July.
+Slovenia was the first country of former Yugoslavia, the first post-communist state (excluding East Germany), and the 18th in Europe to legalize same-sex marriage.
+The court's decisions were published on 8 July and became effective the following day.